-Please note that there is no automatic right to residence in College outside of term by Junior Members.
-Requests to stay beyond the end of term that are based on academic (other than to sit exams), or welfare reasons will be referred to the Academic Office or Welfare team for further consideration.
+College accommodation is often used for other activities outside of term.
+This is also the time when essential maintenance which can't be completed during term-time is undertaken.
+There is no automatic right to residence in College outside of term by Junior Members, but students who have exams or extended course dates will be permitted to stay to complete these commitments.
+Other requests to stay beyond the end of term that are based on academic (other than to sit exams), or welfare reasons will be referred to the Academic Office or Welfare team for further consideration.